bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

 # Integrated Assignment - Day 2

+In this assignment, we will do the preprocessing steps for **copy number alteration (CNA)** analysis.
+In tomorrow's lab for [Module 6](https://bioinformaticsdotca.github.io/BiCG_2019_Module6_Lab) we will do the full analysis using genome-wide exome data.
+For today we are only focusing on chromosome 20 for the sake of time, so we can show how the preprocessing steps are used.
+We will get better results from our analysis tomorrow.

 The following assignment will involve aligning a subset of reads from the the tumour and normal HCC1395 cell line samples to the human reference genome, and then performing copy number analysis on the samples.
 However, in this assignment, we'll be building all the indices of our reference genome as well as performing the preprocessing for Titan.
-We will be following a similar procedure to the labs from Modules today, including the `Data Preprocessing` sections, to properly process the samples.
+We will be following a similar procedure to the labs for tomorrow, including the `Data Preprocessing` sections, to properly process the samples.
 The analysis will be focused on chromosome 20 due to time constraints.

 Task list:
 1) Build a bwa and bowtie2 index, as well as index our fasta